 People prefer GitLab because it offers a fully integrated DevOps platform that combines source code management, CI/CD, and security in a single application.
 This reduces toolchain complexity and improves team collaboration.

-GitLab’s automation features streamline the software development lifecycle, from planning to deployment.
+GitLab’s automation features cover the software development lifecycle from planning to deployment.
 Its support for self-hosted and cloud deployments also gives teams flexibility and control.
 This all-in-one approach makes GitLab a strong choice for organizations seeking efficiency and scalability.

 Git vs. GitHub vs. GitLab